taso68/roadrunner-poc/readme.md

 # GRPC -CLIENT

-How to implement gRPC on the client side - PHP EDITION
+How to implement gRPC on the client side - PHP
 ## Installation

 This example is written inside Dockercompose file.
 Just follow provided steps